Repeated Coursework: Graduate Students

 - May repeat a failed course until it is passed with eligible federal financial aid.

 - May not repeat a previously passed course due only to a student’s failure to pass other coursework.

 See the following examples for how the Repeated Coursework Policy affects financial aid:

 Example 1: A student has received an F in a class.
 The student receives an F in the same class next semester, and the semester following that.
 Financial aid will count those courses toward enrollment for programs that require certain enrollment statuses.
 After the fourth try, the student receives a D. The student decides to try to get a better grade next semester.
 The following semester, the student receives another F. Financial aid will no longer pay for that course for subsequent semesters.

 Example 2: A student has received a C in a class.
 The student takes the class again in hopes of achieving a better grade, but then receives an F in the same class next semester.
 Financial aid will not pay for the course again.
 The student would be responsible for payment of the course if they register for it again.

-There are three programs that NYIT offers for which minimum grades are required and courses can be repeated, including:
+The programs that New York Institute of Technology offers for which minimum grades are required and courses can be repeated include:

 - Life Sciences/Physical Therapy

 - Physician Assistant Studies

 Students in these programs may have one time to repeat a course in which they received a grade of C or below.
-Please refer to the NYIT course descriptions to determine individual courses with minimum grade requirements for these programs.
+Please refer to the course descriptions to determine individual courses with minimum grade requirements for these programs.